GibbysGoods/SelfHosted_WebWallpaper/README.md

 _______________________________________________________________________________________________________________

-- Setup any folders as datasets in your hypervisor, i found this made permission management a lot easier.
+- Setup any folders as datasets in your hypervisor, I found this made permission management a lot easier.

-- You can create the files using file browser but i found using 'cat' commands in TrueNAS shell was more reliable for anything in the immichproxy folder likely due to permissions or something.
-Index.html i created with file browser though to make it easier to make small changes as required.
+- You can create the files using file browser but I found using 'cat' commands in TrueNAS shell was more reliable for anything in the immichproxy folder likely due to permissions or something.
+The index.html I created with file browser though to make it easier to make small changes as required.

 - Click and hold on weather/time box to get to the config screen.